modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 cargo asm --rust path::to::a::function
 ```

-Like cargo-flamegraph, cargo-asm is really easy to install and integrates nicely with cargo.
+Like `cargo-flamegraph`, `cargo-asm` is really easy to install and integrates nicely with cargo.
 You can install it with `cargo install`, and run it as a cargo subcommand.

 Here is a simple example with a function that adds two numbers and multiplies the result by two.